Orthopedic Physical Therapy Residency Program

 Full-time Internal Resident Position

-We offer two positions each year for a resident to be employed full time at Cayuga Medical Center for a 12 month program that runs from January to December.
+We offer 1-2 positions each year for a resident to be employed full time at Cayuga Medical Center for a 12 month program that runs from January to December.
 These are paid positions at 75% of a normal full time salary, with full benefits including health insurance and paid time off.
 Residents are in supervised practice 30 hours each week, allowing sufficient time to complete mentoring, didactic course work, independent study and research, and clinical observation.
 Our internal residents also serve as lab assistants in the entry-level Physical Therapy Program at Ithaca College.

-Part-time External Resident Position
+External Resident Position